androidovshchik/DoSmthGreat/README.md

 >
 > `filename` (optional) associated file (may be open by clicking on notification)

-*IMPORTANT NOTE!* next row for `action` task is random seleted or may be selected separate file existing in app folder and which has no description in db
+*IMPORTANT NOTE!* next row for `action` task is random selected or may be selected separate file existing in app folder and which has no description in db (but how about describing in filename? :) )

 ### Customize app for your next purpose